jiaor17/3D-EMGP/README.md

 ## Citation

-Please consider cite our work if you find it helpful:
+Please consider citing our work if you find it helpful:

 ```
 @misc{jiao2022energy,